ThreadDotRun/AtomicGameEngine/README.md

-# Atomic Coordinate System Engine README
+# Atomic SQL Game Engine

 📢❗🚨 **Note**: This engine features an embedded SQLite database for persistence and querying of spatial coordinates, integrated with an abstract `Entity` class for flexible entity management.
 See performance notes at the bottom for hardware optimization suggestions.

-This README provides an overview of the **Atomic Coordinate System Engine**, a Python-based framework for managing 3D spatial data in real-time applications such as games or simulations.
+This README provides an overview of the **Atomic SQL Game Engine**, a Python-based framework for managing 3D spatial data in real-time applications such as games or simulations.
 The engine leverages a unique coordinate system backed by SQLite for persistence and querying, making it ideal for applications requiring durable storage and spatial analysis.
 Included in this project is a hex-based demo game (`gamedemo.py`) that showcases the engine's capabilities through a hexagonal grid map with terrain, units, cities, and pathfinding.

 ## Overview